More light, easy arms

 I love this lesson as it effortlessly reaches the arm out into space.
 It does this by clarifying the weight shift across the back.
 Plus, the gentle rolling of the interlaced hands drops you down out of hyper-vigilance and into the parasympathetic resting state.
 (Any soft, rhythmic motion of the hands will do this.)

-This is a gentle lesson with a lot “just sensing" and slow, soothing movements of the arms.
+This is a gentle lesson with a lot of “just sensing" and slow, soothing movements of the arms.

 For more calming, rhythmic uses of the hands, see: